dcmfx/dcmfx/test/assets/README.md

 - `pydicom/test_files/SC_rgb_jpeg.dcm`: excluded because DCMfx doesn't attempt to read invalid explicit VR data as implicit VR as an error recovery method.

+- `pydicom/palettes/winter.dcm`: excluded because DCMfx does not accept DICOM P10 data containing data elements that are not in ascending order.

 - `fo-dicom/GH1301.dcm`: excluded because DCMfx converts invalid bytes in a Code String (`CS`) value to a `?` character, but `pydicom` interprets them as ISO 8859-1 bytes.